At home with Carla Erasmus

 A night out with friends: A night IN with friends.
 Or greek in the courtyard at Marias.

-For more info about Bofred and the beautiful furniture they make, take a look at their website and instagram.
+For more info and a glimpse of the beautiful furniture they make, take a look at their website and instagram.

 Text & Photography © Barbara Cilliers